meta-company/makex/documents/source/syntax-functions.md

 "target" is an overloaded term in software construction (e.g "target architecture").
 ```

-The task function is defined as follows:
+The task function is as follows:

 ```{eval-rst}
 .. py:function:: task(name, requires=None, steps=None, outputs=None)